 Centre for Japanese Studies (CJS) is one of the centres of excellence in the South Asia, where the programs ranging from Bachelor Program to Doctorate level Ph.D. are offered.
 The courses are designed to acquire not only the language skills but also impart basic knowledge about the history of Japanese literature, culture, history, society etc.

-Postgraduate courses in the centre envisage students to pursue higher level of expertise, using Japanese Language as a tool in the areas of Japanese Literature, Culture, Linguistics, Translation and Interpretation.
-Under the M.Phil./ PH.D. programme, students pursue further research in fields related to Japanese Language, literature, culture, society etc. CJS is offering a 4-semester optional course in Japanese to the B.A. students of the other Centres of the School as well as M.Phil/ Ph.D. students of Japanese Studies in CEAS and SIS.
+Postgraduate courses as well as M.Phil and Ph.D. programme in the centre envisage students to pursue higher level of expertise, using Japanese Language as a tool in the areas of Japanese Literature, Culture, Linguistics, Translation and Interpretation.
+CJS is offering a 4-semester optional course in Japanese to the B.A. students of the other Centres of the School as well as M.Phil / Ph.D. students of Japanese Studies in CEAS and SIS.

 The Centre for Korean Studies (CKS) is one of the biggest academic centres of Korean Language, Literature and Culture Studies in Indian Subcontinent.
 It offers B.A., M.A., M.Phil and Ph.D. programmes in Korean Language, Literature and Culture Studies.
 The Centre for Korean Studies (CKS) also offers a part-time Certificate of Proficiency and Diploma of Proficiency in the Mongolian Language in Delhi campus.

 The Centre of Persian and Central Asian Studies (CPCAS) has emerged as a prominent seat of Modern Persian Studies all over India.
-Besides Modern Persian Studies, it also excels in Translations, Area Studies of Iran, Afghanistan, Tajikistan, Uzbekistan; Indo-Iran Relations; Ancient Iranian Studies, History of Persian Language and Literature and Stylistics in Modern Persian Literature.
+Besides Persian, it also excels in Translations, Area Studies of Iran, Afghanistan, Tajikistan, Uzbekistan; Indo-Iran Relations; Ancient Iranian Studies, History of Persian Language and Literature and Stylistics in Modern Persian Literature.

 The Centre of Persian & African Studies (CAAS) offers B.A.
-(Hons.), M.A., M.Phil, Ph.D. programmes in Persian and Central Asian Studies, which cover the entire gamut of language, literature and culture of Iran; Afghanistan, Tajikistan and Turkey.
+(Hons.), M.A., M.Phil, Ph.D. in Persian and Central Asian Studies, which cover the entire gamut of language, literature, and culture of Iran; Afghanistan, Tajikistan, and Turkey.
 The centre also offers Certificate of Proficiency in Pashto, B.A.
-(Hons.) in Pashto and Optional Courses of Turkish Language are being taught here with professional skill and scientific methods.
+(Hons.) and MA in Pashto and Optional Courses of Turkish Language are being taught here with professional skill and scientific methods.

 Since its establishment in 1965 almost five decades ago, it continues to be the leading Centre for learning Russian Language, Literature & Culture in India.
 It is the oldest Centre of Jawaharlal Nehru University.
-The Centre of Russian Studies (CRS) offers UG and PG Courses well as M.Phil & Ph.D research programmes.
-It is well-known Centre for the study of Russian language, literature and culture in India.
+The Centre of Russian Studies (CRS) offers UG and PG Courses as well as M.Phil & Ph.D. research programmes.
+It is a well-known Centre for the study of Russian language, literature, and culture in India.

-9) Centre of Spanish, Portuguese, Italian and Latin American Studies (CSPILAS)
+9. Centre of Spanish, Portuguese, Italian & Latin American Studies (CSPILAS)

 Centre of Spanish, Portuguese, Italian and Latin American Studies (CSPILAS) is innovative with regard to its academic structure.
-The mainstream programme of the Centre has a full time five year integrated M.A. programme in Spanish.
+CSPILAS has a full time five year integrated M.A. in Spanish.
 Students have the option of a BA (Hons.) degree at the end of the 6th semester (3rd year).
-The Centre has two separate research programmes: M.Phil and Ph.D. degree in Spanish/Hispanic.
+The Centre has two separate research programs: M.Phil and a Ph.D. degree in Spanish / Hispanic.

 If you’re interested in Learning Portuguese in India, Then centre also offers courses in Luso-Brazilian Studies.
 Several students have completed M.Phil in Portuguese with their research on topics related to Brazilian literature and culture.
-The centre has been running part time programme in Italian language at the level of Certificate and Diploma as per the availability of the faculty.
+The centre has been running a part-time programme in the Italian language at the level of Certificate and Diploma as per the availability of the faculty.